mirko-pagliai/cakephp-database-backup/README.md

 The installation of these binaries may vary depending on your operating system.

-Please forward, remember that the database user must have the correct permissions (for example, for `mysql` the user must have the `LOCK TABLES` permission).

 ## Installation

 You can install the plugin via composer: